Gokay1904/Gokay1904/README.md

 🔸I learned data tools such as __Json__ and __Mysql__.

-🧑In my high school years, I turned to game development, which was my dream.
+🧑In my high school years, I turned to game development, which was my childhood dream.
 ---

 🔸I met the __Unity___ game development engine.
 I had to choice one of my two alternatives (C# or Javascript).